Repair the World: Change your World

-- Cost per Participant: $200 (Includes housing, most meals, on-the-ground transportation and program costs).
-Does not include transportation to/from New York City.
+- Cost per Participant: $499 (Includes flight from RDU to/from Miami, housing, most meals, on-the-ground transportation and program costs).
+Does not include transportation to/from RDU.

 - Lodging: All participants will stay in an AirBnB near the volunteer site.

 - Meals: most meals are included in the cost of the program (dietary restrictions can be accommodated for).

 - Group: 8-10 participants.
 Space is limited.
 Application acceptance is rolling so apply today!

 - All participants are required to attend pre-trip orientations and attend a post-trip debrief and celebration